janhq/jan/docs/docs/guides/internal.md

 python3 run.py --max_output_len=2048 --tokenizer_dir ./llama/7B/ --engine_dir=./llama/7B/trt_engines/weight_only/1-gpu/ --input_text "Writing a thesis proposal can be done in 10 simple steps:\nStep 1:"
 ```

-For the tensorRT-LLM CLI arguments you could see in the `run.py`
+For the tensorRT-LLM CLI arguments, you can see in the `run.py`.